ibm-cloud-docs/virtual-servers/vsi_faqs_auto_scale.md

 ## What is the Maximum Member Count?
 {: faq}

 It's the most members that a group allows to be present.
-For more information, see [Maximum VSI Member Count](/docs/vsi?topic=virtual-servers-auto-scale-terminology).
+For more information, see [Maximum Member Count](/docs/vsi?topic=virtual-servers-auto-scale-terminology).

 ## What is Minimum Member Count?
 {: faq}

 It's the fewest members that a group allows to be present.
-For more information, see [Minimum VSI Member Count](/docs/vsi?topic=virtual-servers-auto-scale-terminology).
+For more information, see [Minimum Member Count](/docs/vsi?topic=virtual-servers-auto-scale-terminology).

 ## What is an auto scale asset?
 {: faq}